 We never pass your personal details to a third party unless we have a contract for them to process data on our behalf and will otherwise keep it confidential.
 If we intend to refer a patient to another practitioner or to secondary care such as a hospital we will gain the individual’s permission before the referral is made and the personal data is shared.
 Your data will be shared with the NHS in England, Scotland and Wales or the HSC in Northern Ireland if you are having NHS or HSC treatment.

-Personal data is stored in the [EU] whether in digital or hard copy format
+- Personal data is stored in the [UK or EU] whether in digital or hard copy format

 We have established the following lawful bases for processing your data: